-In order for a side hustle to flourish, it must require minimal effort (considering you likely already have a 9-to-5 to attend to).
+In order for a side hustle to flourish, it can't require too much effort (considering you likely already have a nine-to-five to attend to).
 Reselling clothes you no longer wear fulfills that requirement, mainly because it costs zero money to get started.
-What's more, there are dozens of apps and websites available to streamline that process (I've personally used Poshmark and eBay).
-But if you've tinkered with any of these, you've most likely noticed how difficult it is to make a sale—I can't even tell you how many hours I spent photographing and listing items, only to end up hauling them to Goodwill after giving up.
+What's more, there are dozens of apps and websites available to streamline that process (like Poshmark and eBay).
+But if you've tinkered with any of these, you've most likely noticed how difficult it is to make a sale—we spend hours photographing and listing items, only to end up hauling them to Goodwill after giving up.

 This reality makes thredUp's sixth annual resale report all the more relevant.
 ThredUp is an online thrift store, and its user and industry data is leveraged once a year to craft an updated picture of the resale industry, in addition to identifying the best and worst brands to buy and sell across the country.

 The resale apparel market is projected to be worth $41 billion by 2022, up from $20 billion in 2017, according to a report from thredUP.
 In fact, in 2017, one in three women shopped secondhand.
 That's up from the previous year.
 The 2008 recession is originally credited to the rise in thrifting, and shoppers have loved buying second-hand ever since.
 That's a win-win, considering thrifting is great for the environment.

 Buying a used garment extends its life by an average of 2.2 years, and that reduces carbon, waste, and water footprints by 73 percent, according to thredUP.
 Buying used clothing, furniture, and electronics for one year can save you $2,420.
 That's the equivalent of getting a massage twice a month, a trip to Hawaii, or splurging on a cappuccino every day.
 It's worth considering.

 But back to making you some extra cash.
 When it came to reselling your own clothes in 2018, the following 10 brands earned you the most (and least) money: